 I’ve had some of my best design breakthroughs while walking the dog, or in the shower, or lying in bed at 2am when my brain suddenly figures out why that layout wasn’t working.
 That’s not free time – that’s your expertise at work.

 This is where a lot of time trackers fall down.
-They want you to pick from dropdown menus and fill in forms when what you really need is to quickly jot down “45 mins Morrison LookBook 2025 Brochure”
+They want you to pick from dropdown menus and fill in forms when what you really need is to quickly jot down “45 mins Morrison LookBook 2025 Brochure”.

 Look for tools that let you describe your work naturally, then organise it automatically.
 Your future invoicing self will thank you.

-And that’s a pretty good place to be.
+That’s a pretty nice place to be.

 Steve Leggat has been freelancing in design and web development since 1996.
 He runs Front&Back, a solo design company in Auckland, and runs TallyHo, a time tracking tool designed specifically for freelancers who want to capture their time naturally without the complexity of team-focused apps.